apache/solr-operator/docs/solr-cloud/solr-cloud-crd.md

 orders.acme.cert-manager.io
 ```

-If not intalled, use Helm to install it into the `cert-manager` namespace:
+If not installed, use Helm to install it into the `cert-manager` namespace:
 ```bash
 if ! helm repo list | grep -q "https://charts.jetstack.io"; then helm repo add jetstack https://charts.jetstack.io